Irma Lindheim: Initial Zionist activity

 She served as the only Jewish female first lieutenant in the Motor Corps of America during World War I, starting in 1917.
 Around this time, Lindheim, inspired by an Ethical Culture teacher, decided to further educate herself on her Judaism.
 After visiting her husband's cousin in Baltimore, where she met American Zionists and Palestinian Jews, she decided to dedicate herself to Zionism.
-She began to lecture on the subject, and, recognizing her leadership potential, Henrietta Szold, head of the cultural division of the American Zionist Organization, named Lindehim to the chair of New York's Seventh Zionist District.
+She began to lecture on the subject, and, recognizing her leadership potential, Henrietta Szold, head of the cultural division of the Zionist Organization of America, named Lindehim to the chair of New York's Seventh Zionist District.
 There, she oversaw the creation of a cultural center, the opening of which was attended by prominent Zionist and United States Supreme Court Justice Louis Brandeis.
 Though the center was initially successful, a dispute between Brandeis and Chaim Weizmann at the 1921 Zionist Convention led to the closing of the center.

 Rabbinical education

-In 1922 she entered the Jewish Institute of Religion in New York City, becoming the first woman in the U.S. to attend a Jewish seminary.
-As the first female student of the Institute, she was relegated to special student status.
+In 1922 she entered the Jewish Institute of Religion in New York City, but was relegated to special student status.
 In 1923, she petitioned the faculty to change her status from that of special student to a regular student in the rabbinic program; in response, in May of that year they unanimously recommended the admission of women to the Institute on the same basis as men.
 However, in 1925, she decided to drop her studies and traveled to Palestine.